andrewathalye/destiny-txtp-mapper/README.md

 Please note: In order to comply with the Bungie EULA, you may _not_ redistribute any music files unaltered (and redistributing modified files is also risky).
 Please only use this tool for your personal listening pleasure, and purchase the official soundtracks where available.

-# Important Note
-The tools in this folder are currently being rewritten from C + Shell Scripts to 100% Ada in order to make them parallelised and faster.
-Until the rewrite is complete, I recommend not using this tool as things may be in a state of flux.

 # How to use the mappings in this folder?
 Follow the steps in the section "How can I get the necessary files?"
-Next, collect the list of desired tracks and save it as tracks.txt.
+Next, collect the list of desired tracks and save it as tmp_tracks.txt.
-An easy way to do this is: `cat tracks/tracks_*confirmed.txt > tracks.txt` Run the tool as follows to export all confirmed tracks as WAVs:
+An easy way to do this is: `cat tracks/tracks_*confirmed.txt > tmp_tracks.txt` Run the tool as follows to export all confirmed tracks as WAVs:
-`./tools/mapper tracks.txt output`
+`./tools-ada/mapper/mapper tmp_tracks.txt output`
-If you would like some identified but unconfirmed tracks to also be exported, run: (-y allows unconfirmed export) `./tools/mapper -y tracks.txt output`
+If you would like some identified but unconfirmed tracks to also be exported, run: (-a allows unconfirmed export) `./tools-ada/mapper/mapper -a tmp_tracks.txt output`

 # How to create mappings?
 Follow the steps in the section "How can I get the necessary files?"